Quicr/quicr-arch-spec/moq-arch.md

 application component.

 Todays video is often encoded with I-frames at a fixed internal but this can result in pulsing video quality.
 Future system may want to insert I-frames at each change of scene resulting in groups with a variable number of frames.
 QuicR easily supports that.

 ### RUSH over QuicR

 RUSH is an application-level protocol for ingesting live video.
 This section defines at a higher level how aspects of the RUSH protocol could be realized with QuicR.

 RUSH's video frame is equivalent to QuicR video object that represents an instance of encoder output.
-For video ingestion, the RUSH publisher can assign the same groupId for all the frames generated between the I-Frames and the RUSH's frameID can be directly mapped to QuicR's object ID.
-RUSH multistream mode can be easily supported by publishing each frame over QUIC Stream indicated via QuicR API, since QuicR supports both the QUIC Datagram and QUIC Stream modes of transport.
+For video ingestion, the RUSH publisher can assign the same groupID for all the frames generated between the I-Frame boundaries and the RUSH's frameID can be directly mapped to QuicR's object ID.
+RUSH multistream mode can enabled  by publishing each frame  over QUIC Stream indicated via QuicR API, since QuicR supports both the QUIC Datagram and QUIC Stream modes of transport.

 The identifiers for the track and session forms the application